TrungNguyen1409/ethberlin24_coinguard/Readme.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. Run the frontend and backend servers.
+3. Run the frontend and backend servers. (follow instructions)

 4. Enable incognito mode for enhanced privacy and security.

 ## Contributors